 More than $100

 If you really want, you can blow up to $500 on an alligator or calfskin leather wallet from a fancy fashion house like Burberry or Salvatore Ferragamo.
 In addition to having a sleek, durable billfold, you'll have a lot less cash to bulk it up!

 If you really want to go minimal, consider a money clip.
 It's exactly what it sounds like: essentially a large metal clip (or sometimes a strip of leather with magnets at the end) that holds together a stack of cash, and maybe an ID and some cards.

 For such small accessories, money clips really run the spectrum in price.
-J.Crew quickly sold out of their brass money clips from New York craft faves Owen & Fred, but a similar model is still available directly from Owen & Fred for $19.
-Or, you could buy a Tiffany 1837 clip in sterling silver for $185.
-(For what it's worth, it's well-reviewed.)
+As an example, the Brass Money Clip from Boarding Pass NYC goes for around $15.
+Or, you could buy a Tiffany 1837 clip in sterling silver for around $190.
+(For what it's worth, it's well reviewed.)

-A card holder could be used in conjunction with a money clip; or for the true minimalist, it could be it's own very small wallet, holding just a few cards and folded up bills.
+A card holder could be used in conjunction with a money clip; or for the true minimalist, this could be its own very small wallet, holding just a few cards and folded up bills.
 Most companies that make wallets also make a card holder.

 For the ultra-minimalist, there's a growing category that is basically just an elastic band holding your things to a metal plate, or between two plates.
-Popular brands include HuMn, Omega Titanium, Ridge, and Elephant.
+Popular brands include HuMn, The Ridge, and ElephantWallet.